BassT23/Proxmox/README.md

 belongs to future CLI, notification, or web interfaces.

 Update-check notifications use the same status data when it is available.
-They summarize Proxmox and external SSH/APT targets together, distinguish available updates from offline, unsupported, not-checked, and error states, and show targets that require a reboot.
+They summarize Proxmox and external SSH apt/dnf targets together, distinguish available updates from offline, unsupported, not-checked, and error states, and show targets that require a reboot.
 Unknown update counts are not added to the total.
 Existing email settings remain in effect; security-only notifications